HZ0000/UQforNN/README.md

 # Efficient Uncertainty Quantification and Reduction for Over-Parameterized Neural Networks

-This repository contains code pertaining to the NeurIPS 2023 paper "Efficient Uncertainty Quantification and Reduction for Over-Parameterized Neural Networks" by Ziyi Huang, Henry Lam, and Haofeng Zhang.
+This repository contains code related to the NeurIPS 2023 paper "Efficient Uncertainty Quantification and Reduction for Over-Parameterized Neural Networks" by Ziyi Huang, Henry Lam, and Haofeng Zhang.